Beyond MMD: Evaluating Graph Generative Models with Geometric Deep Learning: Related Works

-At each step $t$, each existing edge is deleted, ensuring that the forward process converges to the all-zero adjacency matrix (empty graph).
-Finally, the posterior of the forward transition can be computed as:
+At each step $t$, existing edges are stochastically deleted, ensuring that the forward process converges to the all-zero adjacency matrix (empty graph) as $t \to T$.
+The posterior of the forward transition can be computed as:

-Going on, rather than modeling all the potential edges, EDGE selects a small subset of nodes and only predicts edges among them.
-The nodes in this subset are the \textit{active} nodes.
-So, $s^t := \mathbbm{1}[d^{t-1}_i \neq d^t_i]$ with $d^t = \operatorname{deg}(A^t)$, thus $s^t$ flags exactly those nodes whose degree changed (edges were removed).
-At each step, the model first predicts which nodes change degree ($s^t$), then adds edges only between the active nodes indicated by $s^t$.
+Rather than modeling all potential edges, EDGE selects a small subset of \textit{active} nodes and only predicts edges among them.
+The active node indicator is defined as $s_i^t := \mathbbm{1}[(\mathbf{d}_{t-1})_i \neq (\mathbf{d}_t)_i]$, where $\mathbf{d}_t = \operatorname{deg}(\mathbf{A}_t)$ is the degree sequence at step $t$.
+Thus, $s_i^t$ flags nodes whose degree changed due to edge removal.
+At each step, the model first predicts which nodes change degree, then adds edges only between the active nodes.